poult-lab/daily-word/english_words_ learning.md

 01.recession /rɪˈseʃn/

-[n] South Korea avoided a technical recession as its economy expanded by 0.6% from the previous quarter, beating expectations, according to advance estimates.
+[n] South Korea avoided a technical recession as its economy expanded by 0.6% from the previous quarter, beating expectations, according to advance estimates./A shrinking population could lead to a permanent recession by the 2040s, according to the Bank of Korea.

 "a difficult time for the economy of a country, when there is less trade and industrial activity than usual and more people are unemployed"